-Mother Tongue Fortnight
+Mother Tongue Languages (MTL) Fortnight

-Mother Tongue Fortnight held each year aims to create a learning environment where pupils learn more in depth about their culture.
+MTL Fortnight held each year aims to create a learning environment where pupils learn more in depth about their culture.
 During the two week programme, pupils will have the opportunity to experience the Malay Language as a living language through the various hands-on activities.

 Conversational Malay Language

-Extensive Reading Programme
+Structured Reading Programme

 The aim of the structured reading programme is to develop pupils’ interests and reading habits as well as to increase student awareness and appreciation of their own culture.
-Through extensive reading, the pupils will be able to master the language and also broaden their vocabulary.
+Through extensive reading, the pupils will be able to master the language and broaden their vocabulary.
 Suitable reading materials and activities are selected to enhance their learning of the language.